-Fahr syndrome, also known as bilateral striopallidodentate calcinosis, is characterised by abnormal calcium deposition with subsequent atrophy involving particularly the basal ganglia, cerebellar dentate nuclei and white matter.
+Fahr syndrome, also known as bilateral striatopallidodentate calcinosis, is characterised by abnormal vascular calcium deposition, particularly in the basal ganglia, cerebellar dentate nuclei, and white matter, with subsequent atrophy.

-There is confusion in the literature as to whether or not Fahr disease and Fahr syndrome are synonymous or not.
-Generally, the terms are used interchangeably, further divided into primary (equivalent to familial cerebral ferrocalcinosis or primary familial brain calcification (now the preferred term), with no underlying other cause) and secondary (an underlying metabolic, infective or other defined cause is present).
+There is confusion in the literature as to whether Fahr disease and Fahr syndrome are synonymous or not.
+Generally, the terms are used interchangeably, further divided into

-It has, however, been argued that the term Fahr disease should be reserved for – and in fact perhaps replaced by – primary familial brain calcification, whereas Fahr syndrome should be used only for secondary causes 6.
-This distinction has merit as it serves to clarify an otherwise confusing topic, and is also in line with similar usage in other conditions (e.g. moyamoya disease and moyamoya syndrome).
+It has been argued, however, that the term Fahr disease should be reserved for – and, in fact, perhaps replaced by – primary familial brain calcification, whereas Fahr syndrome should be used only for secondary causes 6.
+This distinction has merit as it serves to clarify an otherwise confusing topic, and is also in line with similar usage in other conditions (e.g. Cushing disease vs syndrome, moyamoya disease vs syndrome).

 The term idiopathic basal ganglia calcification is best avoided.